react-native-camera/react-native-camera/README.md

 Android also supports `Camera.constants.CaptureQuality.preview` or `"preview"` which matches the output image to the same one used in the preview

+#### `Android` `jpegQuality`

+Values: integer between 1 and 100

+This property is used to compress the output jpeg file with 100% meaning no jpeg compression will be applied.

 #### `type`

 Values: `Camera.constants.Type.front` or `"front"`, `Camera.constants.Type.back` or `"back"` (default)